Sample Request Letter for Meeting Appointment with Client

 Body

 This is the section where you will provide a detailed breakdown of your letter for a meeting appointment.
-You will outline the reason for writing this appointment request letter, suggest the time and place for the meeting, indicate the benefits that the client will get, ask for a meeting confirmation within a given timeframe, and finally end with a positive note.
+You will outline the reason for writing this request letter, suggest the time and place for the meeting, indicate the benefits that the client will get, ask for a meeting confirmation within a given timeframe, and finally end with a positive note.

 Conclusion